Logan Sama

-Logan Sama is an English Grime DJ from Brentwood, Essex.
+Logan Sama is an English Grime DJ and esports commentator from Brentwood, Essex.
 He has appeared regularly throughout his career on radio stations Rinse, Kiss 100 and BBC Radio 1.
-He also currently runs the record labels Adamantium Music, Earth616 and KeepinItGrimy through which he has released projects for artists and producers across vinyl and digital formats.
+He also runs the record labels Adamantium Music, Earth616 and Keepin' It Grimy through which he has released projects for artists and producers across vinyl and digital formats.
 He also founded KeepinItGrimy, a brand entirely focused on Grime activity.